ypark9/yopa.page/content/blog/2026-09-23-tolap-object-level-access-control.en.md

 - **Enforcement only applies where the wrapper is used.** Direct database access bypasses it entirely.
 TOLAP cannot protect a path it does not sit on, which means adoption is all-or-nothing per data source, and a single un-wrapped connection is a hole.
 - **Signed contexts are replay-bounded, not replay-proof.** The expiry is inside the signature and cannot be extended, but without the optional replay guard a valid context is replayable until it expires.
 Keep the lifetime short, and treat that as a requirement rather than a default.
-- **Hash masking prevents rainbow-table attacks only with a configured salt.** Without one, the same input produces the same hash in every installation.
+- **Hash masking prevents rainbow-table attacks only with a configured salt.** A salt is a secret string the policy mixes into the input before hashing.
+Without one, a value like `alice@example.com` produces the same digest in your installation and in everyone else's, so an attacker holding a masked export can look the digest up in a precomputed table or match it against one computed elsewhere.
+A salt makes each installation produce different hashes for the same input, which closes both paths.
+Inside a single installation the same input still hashes to the same value, because masking has to stay deterministic for lookups and verification to work.
 Keyed hashing (HMAC) is the stronger option but requires the signing key to verify correctness.
 - **The LLM judge is non-deterministic by nature.** The same query can receive different alignment scores across evaluations.
 AWS says directly that this is appropriate for an advisory layer and inappropriate for a compliance gate.
 That is the correct framing, and it should survive contact with your security review.
 - **You are adding a component to the data path.** A policy server, a store, and enforcement in each tool.
 The core SDKs have zero external dependencies in all three languages specifically because that code has to be embeddable in a Lambda, an edge worker, or a plugin without dragging a dependency tree into the security path.